Scobalula/Aether/README.md

 ## Hemi-Octahedron To Equirectangular (hemiocta2equ)

-This mode takes in a single image file split into 2 hemi-octahedron enviroment maps, the upper and lower of the octahedron, and converts it to a single equirectangular image.
+This mode takes in a single image file with 2 hemi-octahedron enviroment maps side by side, the upper and lower of the octahedron, and converts it to a single equirectangular image.

 The following options are available: